aptos-labs/aptos-core/specifications/move_adapter/README.md

     /// Score for ranking the transaction priority (e.g., based on the gas price).
     /// Only used when the status is `None`.
 Higher values indicate a higher priority.
     score: u64,

-    /// The account role for the transaction sender, so that certain
-    /// governance transactions can be prioritized above normal transactions.
-    /// Only used when the status is `None`.
-    governance_role: GovernanceRole,
 }
 ```